Our ecological public charity concentrates on

 Note: This program was terminated when the Oakland School District filed for bankruptcy.
 Even though the District was unable to pay the final invoices for the biodiesel, MTS honored their agreement to the project and took a loss, providing cleaner fuel to the school kids for the remainder of the semester.
 It is a real pleasure to have worked with the team at MTS and we look forward to future projects when the school budgets are ready.

 Note: July 2008, petroleum prices have skyrocketed.
 Biodiesel is now cheaper than regular diesel.
-Algae is clearly the most ecological source of biodiesel for the transition in diesel dominant trucking and developing countries.
+Algae is clearly the most ecological source of biodiesel for the transition to diesel dominant trucking and developing countries.
 New alternative electric and compressed air cars are also hitting the developed countries’ markets.

 Note: October 2013, SF MUNI now has 131 biodiesel hybrid buses out of its fleet of 500 and is looking at new electric buses as well for purchases in the next 7 years.